Caleb Kaltenbach

 The next night, Tuesday, May 16, around 1:00 AM, the couple's home alarm was triggered for the second and final time.
 Rey looked even more terrified than the night before.
 Allison also realized one of their living room windows appeared to have been tampered with from the outside.
 The police came to the Rivera house and, once again, suggested an animal set off the alarm.
 The alarm never sounded again.

-Later that same morning (May 16), Allison had to leave for a 3-4 day business trip to Richmond.
-Rey made Allison breakfast and walked her to the car as she was leaving.
+Later that same morning (May 16), Allison had to leave for a multiple-day business trip to Richmond, VA.
+Rey made Allison breakfast and walked her to the car as she drove away.

 "I love you so much," she said to Rey.